LauraSchneider/imageboard/README.md

 **Technologies used:** Vue.js, Node.js, Express.js, PostgreSQL, HTML, CSS, Javascript, AWS S3 bucket

 I built a single page application project in one week during my time in the Full Stack Web Development program.
 I created an imageboard using Vue.js for the first time.

-On the main page, a user is able to upload a new image and be able to see previous images posted by other users by clicking on the 'More' button.
+On the main page, a user is able to upload a new image and is be able to see previous images posted by other users by clicking on the 'More' button.

 <img src="imageboard_uploadpic_demo.gif">